KimmoKAhola/The-IoT-Temperature-Observer/README.md

 The future goals of this project is to expand on this idea and to implement more sensors in different part of the country and build a larger sensor network for personal use.

-Since this course is a beginner course aimed to teach microcontrollers/IoT and python the focus of this report will be on those parts.
-Links to tools used for the .NET code will be provided and simple python snippets on how to send data to these services will also be shown.
-The .NET code is available in the github repository but will not be covered at all.
+Since this course is a beginner course aimed to teach microcontrollers/IoT and python the focus of this report will be on python and raspberry pi pico wh.
+Links to the tools used for the .NET code will be provided and simple python code snippets on how to send data to these services will also be shown.
+The .NET code is available in the github repository but will not be covered in detail.

-The telegram bot code will be kept beginner friendly and utilize HTTP requests to fetch/send data.
+For the sake of simplicity the telegram bot will use HTTP requests to fetch/send data.

 Time required to implement this project yourself: 6-10 hours depending on experience.